GraphQL API

 Reference fields contain all usual fields of Aidbox references (id, resourceType, display, identifier) and a special resource fields.

 The resource field is an AllResource union.
-You can use it to fetch referred resource using GraphQL fragments.
+You can use it to fetch the referred resource using GraphQL fragments.

 Example